yitzhtal/payment-system-craft-demonstration-intuit-assignment/README.md

 - ```chmod +x terminate.sh```.

 2) Run the RabbitMQ Message queue using the command: ```./run-rabbitmq.sh```.
+Verify you are able to visit the RabbitMQ UI Management Tool here: http://localhost:8081.

 3) Run the Rest Payment Service using the command: ```./run-rest-payment-service.sh```.